r-vage/ComfyUI_RvTools/Readme/Smart_Language_Model_Loader_Guide.md

 ### Template System Modes

-The Smart Language Model Loader provides four template operation modes:
+The Smart Language Model Loader provides four template operation modes. **None** is the default mode - the node does NOT auto-load templates on startup.
+This gives you full flexibility to work with templates exactly when and how you need them.

 **Template Actions:**
 - **None** (default) - Manual configuration mode.
 Configure model settings directly without using a template.
+Node always starts in None mode - you decide if and when to load a template.
-- **Load** - Load and use a saved template.
+- **Load** - Load and apply a saved template.
 Model settings come from the template file.
 - **Save** - Save current configuration as a new template.
 - **Delete** - Remove selected template from disk.

+**Key Behavior:**
+- **No Auto-Loading:** The node never automatically loads a template.
+You start with a blank slate in None mode every time.
+- **Multi-Node Workflows:** You can use the same template across multiple nodes in one workflow, then customize each node independently.
+Workflow: Load template → switch to None → adjust settings for specific node.
+- **Template Name Auto-Fill:** When switching to Save mode, the `new_template_name` field intelligently auto-populates using: (1) currently loaded template name if in Load mode, (2) `local_model` path for Local source, or (3) extracted repo name from `repo_id` for HuggingFace source.

 **Using Templates (Load Mode):**